Project Management Menu

 - They will request work order changes and make decisions as to building practices in compliance with building codes.

-- Finally, they are also responsible for meeting with consultants, clients, engineers and inspectors.
+- Construction managers are responsible for meeting with consultants, clients, engineers, and inspectors.